SQL Server Configuration Manager

 SQL Server Configuration Manager is a tool to manage the services associated with SQL Server, to configure the network protocols used by SQL Server, and to manage the network connectivity configuration from SQL Server client computers.
-Beginning with SQL Server 2022 (16.x), can use Configuration Manager to manage the Azure extension for SQL Server.
+Beginning with SQL Server 2022 (16.x), you can use Configuration Manager to manage the Azure extension for SQL Server.

 SQL Server Configuration Manager is installed with your SQL Server installation.
 SQL Server Configuration Manager is a Microsoft Management Console snap-in that is available from the Start menu, or can be added to any other Microsoft Management Console display.
 Microsoft Management Console (mmc.exe) uses the SQLServerManager<version>.msc file (such as SQLServerManager13.msc for SQL Server 2016 (13.x)) to open Configuration Manager.
-You will need the corresponding SQL Server Configuration Manager version to manage that particular version of SQL Server.
+You'll need the corresponding SQL Server Configuration Manager version to manage that particular version of SQL Server.
 Here are the paths to the last five versions when Windows is installed on the C drive.

 |SQL Server 2022||C:\Windows\SysWOW64\SQLServerManager16.msc|